w314/notes/javaNotes/csNotes.md

 - Optional information to help the server with the request (called `headers`)
 - For some methods, a `body` which contains some resources (ex.: files to be uploaded)

-A response contains:
+A `Response` contains:

 - version of HTTP is being used
-- status code reflecting the outcome of the request
+- `status code` reflecting the outcome of the request
-- status message which is shorthand and less descriptive than the status code
+- `status message` which is shorthand and less descriptive than the status code
 - Optional information to detail what happened with the request (called `headers` again)
-- For some methods, a body which contains some resource (ex. file to be downloaded)
+- For some methods, a `body` which contains some resource (ex. file to be downloaded)

 ### HTTP verbs

 > What are common HTTP verbs used when a client application is making a request?

 - GET
   - used to retrieve data from a server at the specified resource
   - does not modifying any resources
   - safe and `idempotent` method
 - POST
   - used to send data to the API server to create or update a resource
   - the data sent to the server is stored in the request body of the HTTP request
   - `non-idempotent`
 - PUT
   - similar to POST, PUT requests are used to send data to the API to update or create a resource
   - `idempotent`, calling the same PUT request multiple times will always produce the same result
   - when a PUT request creates a resource the server will respond with a 201 (Created), and if the request modifies existing resource the server will return a 200 (OK) or 204 (No Content)
 - HEAD
 - DELETE

   - deletes the resource at the specified URL

 - PATCH

+  - PATCH only applies partial modifications to the resource.
+  - `non-idempotent`
+  - with a PATCH request, you may only need to send the updated username in the request body - as opposed to POST and PUT which require the full user entity

 - OPTIONS
+  - an OPTIONS request should return data describing what other methods and operations the server supports at the given URL

 ### HTTP Status Codes